 THIS is one reason that it is so important to have your pictures formatted in the right way on your post pages.
 If you had a square picture or a tall picture, it would not pull in as well.

 What is popular on LinkedIn?

 Finding out what posts are popular on LinkedIn is not easy (hell finding out what you have posted on LinkedIn is not easy!)
-But here is a great article about what was popular on LinkedIn in 2014.
 The second highest post did have a picture that was sort of snazzy, BUT I do think LI is anti having words on your pictures and more into straight shots.